null-talisman/robin-nill/README.md

   - Added documentation on setup

  # On the Horizon
  ~~1.
-Verify email messages when a signicant change is detected.
- 2. Iron out issues with cron job (I'm not sure if me using WSL is impacting this).
+Verify email messages when a signicant change is detected. ~~ ~~2.
+Iron out issues with cron job (I'm not sure if me using WSL is impacting this).~~ ~~3.
- ~~3.
 Clean up comments.
-There are A TON of comments used for debugging.
- 4. Directory restructure.
-It's kind of a mess right now.
+There are A TON of comments used for debugging. ~~ ~~4.
+Directory restructure.
+It's kind of a mess right now. ~~ ~~5.
- ~~5.
 The authentication to your robinhood account expires after 24 hours (I think).
 So I'd like
     to modify these to be longer.~~
- 5. As of right now, utilizing this tool takes a little bit of work.
+ 6. As of right now, utilizing this tool takes a little bit of work.
 I will eventually create some sort of documentation to help with the setup process and automate as much of that process as possible.
 In a perfect world, once complete, I'll publish this as a package to PyPI :)
- 6. I need to modulize this code.
+ 7. I need to modulize this code.
 Ideally everything shouldn't be living in my_stocks.py.